saurav193/capstone_BIBA/doc/internal_report.md

 should also be emphasized that negative predicted values were converted to 0 prior to this calculation.
 With respect to the residual plots for the training data, a similar trend is observed across the three models.
-The error value decreases linearly from 0 to -500 as the true training value increases from 0 to 3000.
+The error value decreases linearly from 0 to -500 sessions as the true training value increases from 0 to 3000 sessions.
 This suggests that the bias is higher for high-count predictions.
-The large drop observed around the 3000 mark could be attributed to the fact that `unacast_session_count` above 3000 were normalized to fall between 3000 and 4000.
-Beyond a true training value of 3500, the error values hover around -2500.
+The large drop observed around the 3000 mark could be attributed to the fact that `unacast_session_count` above 3000 sessions were normalized to fall between 3000 and 4000 sessions.

 As for the residual plots for the test data, in all three models, the error value deviates away from 0 as the true test value increases.
 However, there are no large drops observed here.

-While the trend suggests that the models tend to underestimate for high-count predictions, it is worthwhile to mention that the deviation of the residual away from 0 does not necessarily suggest that the prediction is worse for larger values.
+While the trend suggests that the models tend to underestimate higher session counts, it is worthwhile to mention that the deviation of the residual away from 0 does not necessarily suggest that the prediction is worse for larger values.
 It is important to consider the percentage error.
 That is to say, even if the prediction is off by 50 sessions, perhaps the error is still within a sensible range if the actual number of sessions is 500.

 ## Data product